 How to Apply

 Please send via email one completed application cover sheet and proposal with budget to the ALA Staff Liaison listed below.
-Email subject line should read “2013 Baber Award Proposal”.
-File formats accepted are MS Word 2003 or newer, and PDF.
+Email subject line should read “2017 Baber Award Proposal”.
+File formats accepted are PDF (preferred) or MS Word 2003 or newer.
 Please do not fax or mail.